Ralpina/fungalOTUpipeline/README.md

 - produce two filtered files to be used in the subsequent clustering:
  ```results/notmatched_filtered_singlets.fasta```
  ```results/notmatched_filtered_contigs.fasta```
 WARNING: This quality filtering will not remove sequences with very high trace signals (and high phred scores) but potentially overlapping peaks.
-A MANUAL STEP WITH VISUAL INSPECTION OF CHROMATOGRAMS IS RECOMMENDED AT THIS STAGE OR AFTER CLUSTERING.

 ### Clustering sequences to obtain centroids
-The script "10_denovo_centroids.sh" will cluster sequences in vsearch based on abundance (cluster_size), using an identity threshold = 97% (note that you can adjust this percentage based on your needs).
-The script will output a fasta file, ```denovo_centroids.fasta```, including all the centroid sequences and the relative size of each cluster.
+The script "10_denovo_centroids.sh" will:
+- cluster sequences in ```vsearch``` based on abundance (cluster_size), using an identity threshold = 97% (note that you can adjust this percentage based on your needs) and output the file ```./results/denovo_centroids.fasta```, including all the centroid sequences and the relative size of each cluster (this runs quickly and produce a message output that can be visualised in the error file ```errorcluster.txt```;
-WARNING: If you have not inspected chromatogram sequences of the de novo centroids, A VISUAL INSPECTION OF CHROMATOGRAMS IS RECOMMENDED NOW.
+- extract the ab1/scf files (chromatograms) of the original sequences the de novo centroid derive from, and copy them in the newly created folder "chrom_check".
+Notice that these chromatograms will be pre-assembly and pre-filtering and will not display any trimming made to sequences. s_WARNING_s: If you have not inspected chromatogram sequences before, A MANUAL STEP WITH VISUAL INSPECTION OF CHROMATOGRAMS IS STRONGLY RECOMMENDED AT THIS STAGE.

 ### Trying to assign all sequences to clusters